micmejia/bible-dump/AMPC/Leviticus/Lev 2.md

-As an offering of firstfruits you may offer leaven and honey to the Lord, but [^a]they shall not be burned on the altar for a sweet odor [to the Lord, for their aid to fermentation is symbolic of corruption in the human heart].
+As an offering of firstfruits you may offer leaven and honey to the Lord, but they shall not be burned on the altar for a sweet odor [to the Lord, for their aid to fermentation is symbolic of corruption in the human heart].